Nellyan4/Nellyan4/README.md

 - 💜 I graduated from University of Washington, majored in Economics and minored in Informatics, go go Huskies!
 - ❤ I'm studying at Carnegie Mellon University, MSPPM-DA program, I'm probably the stupidest guy at CMU.
 - 🤔 I'm OK using R, SQL, python, like I am probably able to feed myself using these skills.
 - 🎸 I love bands!
-Big fan of Mandarin Indi Musics and Nirvana(Kurt Cobain fanboy)!
+Big fan of Mandarin Indi Musics and Nirvana!

 ### Project Experiences